Video Editing

 • Don’t make your YouTube intro video too long.
 Viewers are likely to click away from your video if the intro takes up too much of their time without delivering value.

-• Don’t overcrowd your video with too many elements as it can be hard to follow in a short time span.
+• Don’t overcrowd your video with too much text as it can be hard to follow in a short time span.

 When to play your intro video

-We recommend placing the YouTube intro video within the first 30 seconds of the video.
-If you’re a creator and create content with your face in it, consider placing it after the video hook that introduces the topic to keep your viewer’s attention.
+We recommend placing the YouTube intro video within the first 30 seconds of the video as placing your intro video too late can disrupt the flow of your video.
+If you’re a creator and make videos with talking to the camera, consider placing it after the video hook that introduces the topic to keep your viewer’s attention.
 Corporate YouTube channels often place their intro video at the start of their content for branding purposes.
 This is usually a short logo animation video.

 The best intro video length and size